 Your first photo is the most important photo.

-This is the photo that appears in Hipcamp searches, so it’s important that it accurately portrays the listing.
-Make sure this is a clear, zoomed-out shot of your listing so the camper is more likely to click on it.
+This is the photo that appears in Hipcamp searches, so it’s important that it accurately portrays the property.
+Make sure this is a clear, zoomed-out shot of your unit so the camper is more likely to click on it.

 Clean up the site